propfeds/lemmas-garden/design_doc.md

   - Doesn't work since you can see the income at all times
 - **Thyme** that warps time?
 PvZ ripoff
 - **Gunflower** that shoots rabbits?
+- **Knotweed** that can entangle, strangle other plants?
+  - Possible challenge - rescue a plant from the knots (TOPOLOGY???)
+  - Pun?
+Not-weed
 - **Rhizomes?**
 - **Flower gender** mechanic?